 How to Stop Voice Crack When Singing (7 Proven Remedies)

 Professional singers call voice breaks the passaggio, with unintentional register breaks called voice cracks.
 These cracks are real but they are not forever, and with experience and research it only takes a little work to cure.
 Voice cracks can be stopped through continuous vocal exercises, breathing exercises and physical exercises.
-You have to build up to a certain point to be able to hold a note, and that involves all the methods below.

-In this article we’ll teach you how to stop voice cracks when singing and prevent vocal fatigue.
+In this article, we’ll teach you how to stop voice cracks when singing and prevent vocal fatigue.